isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The maintenance feature of the High Availability hook library addresses this situation.
-The ``ha-maintenance-start`` command was introduced to allow the administrator to put the pair of the active servers in states in which one of them is responding to all DHCP queries and the other one is awaiting shutdown.
+The ``ha-maintenance-start`` command was introduced to allow the administrator to put the pair of the active servers in a state in which one of them is responding to all DHCP queries and the other one is awaiting shutdown.

 Suppose that the HA setup includes two active servers, ``server1`` and